SMARTCARD (2005) ΕΞΥΠΝΗ ΚΑΡΤΑ

 WHAT WOULD YOU SACRIFICE FOR YOUR FREEDOM???

 — Promote this video whoever you can.
-It is a short, very graphic film that shows the New Age of the Citizen Card (new Electronic Identity), in the era of the Cashless Society, and finally the implantation of the microchip...
+It is a short, very graphic film that shows the New Age of the Citizen Card (new Electronic Identity), in the era of the Moneyless (Cashless) Society, and finally the implantation of the microchip...

 FREE email alerts of the most important BANNED videos in the world